Bowtie-free graphs and generic automorphisms: Bowtie-free Graphs

-In the first paragraph of the proof above, we passed to a homogeneous expansion of $\mathcal{U}_{\bowtie}$ using the Morleyisation technique.
+In the first paragraph of the proof above we passed to a homogeneous expansion of $\mathcal{U}_{\bowtie}$ using the Morleyisation technique.
 To do so we expanded the language of graphs to an infinite relational language.
-We conclude this paper by showing that the universal bowtie-free graph is not homogeneous over a finite relational language using an idea in an example in Cherlin-Lachlan \cite[p.
-819]{cherlinlachlan}.
+We conclude this article by showing that adding finitely many relation symbols is not sufficient to make the universal bowtie-free graph homogeneous.
+On this subject, see also the remark in \cite{hubickanesetril} on page 295.

-\begin{definition}\rm \cite[Definition 1.6]{covington} Let $\mathcal{L}$ be a finite relational language, and $M$ be a countably infinite $\mathcal{L}$-structure.
+\begin{definition} \rm \cite[Definition 1.6]{covington} Let $\mathcal{L}$ be a finite relational language, and $M$ be a countably infinite $\mathcal{L}$-structure.
 We say that $M$ is \textit{finitely homogenisable} if there is a finite relational language $\tilde{\mathcal{L}} \supseteq \mathcal{L}$ and an $\tilde{\mathcal{L}}$-structure $\tilde{M}$ such that $\tilde{M}$ is an expansion of $M$, and $\tilde{M}$ is homogeneous, and $\Aut(M)=\Aut(\tilde{M})$. \end{definition}

-\begin{remark}\rm Let $\mathcal{L}$ be a finite relational language with maximum arity $k$, and $\bar{a}, \bar{b}$ be finite $\mathcal{L}$-structures of same size.
-Then if every $k$-subtuple of $\bar{a}$ is isomorphic to its corresponding $k$-subtuple of $\bar{b}$ then $\bar{a}$ is isomorphic to $\bar{b}$. \end{remark}
+\begin{remark} \rm Let $\mathcal{L}$ be a finite relational language with maximum arity $k$, and $\bar{a}, \bar{b}$ be finite $\mathcal{L}$-structures of same size.
+Then if every $k$-subtuple of $\bar{a}$ is isomorphic to its corresponding $k$-subtuple of $\bar{b}$, then $\bar{a}$ is isomorphic to $\bar{b}$. \end{remark}